benparsons/matrix-notes/2019-06-nio-article/nio-article.md

 pip install matrix-nio
 ```

-Next we'll import everything we require for this tutorial:
+Next, create a new Python file, and open it for editing.
+We'll import everything we require for this tutorial:

 ```python
 from importlib import util